apanichella/JavaInstrumentation/docs/symbolic_rers.md

 ...
 ```

-You can find all results in the klee-out-1 directory.
+The results were written to `klee-out-1` folder on my machine.
 The results are in binary form, you can inspect them using the ktest tool:

 ```
-ktest-tool --write-ints klee-out-1/test000001.ktest
+./path/to/ktest-tool --write-ints klee-out-1/test000001.ktest
 ```

 gives: